 Financial Reporting Entity: In evaluating how to define the Authority for financial reporting purposes, management has considered all potential component units.
 The decision whether or not to include a potential component unit in the reporting entity was made by applying the criteria set forth in GAAP.
-As defined by GAAP, the financial reporting entity consists of (a) the primary government, (b) organizations for which the primary government is financially accountable, and (c) other organizations for which the primary government is not accountable, but for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
+As defined by GAAP, the financial reporting entity consists of (a) the primary government, (b) organizations for which the primary government is financially accountable, and (c) other organizations for which the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
 Component units are legally separate organizations for which the elected officials of the primary government are financially accountable.
 In addition, component units can be other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.